Edda Göring: Later life

-In her later years, Edda worked in a hospital laboratory and was hoping to become a medical technician.
+In her later years, Göring worked in a hospital laboratory and was hoping to become a medical technician.
 She was a regular guest of Hitler's patron Winifred Wagner whose grandson, Gottfried Wagner, later recalled:

 My aunt Friedelind was outraged when my grandmother again slowly blossomed as the first lady of right-wing groups and received political friends such as Edda Goering, Ilse Hess, the former National Democratic Party of Germany chairman Adolf von Thadden, Gerdy Troost, the wife of the architect and friend of Hitler, Paul Ludwig Troost, the British fascist leader Oswald Mosley, the Nazi film director Karl Ritter and the racialist author and former cultural leader of the Reich Hans Severus Ziegler.

-Edda worked in a rehabilitation clinic in Wiesbaden and devoted herself to taking care of her mother, remaining with her until she died on 8 June 1973.
-After that, for five years in the 1970s, Edda was the companion of the Stern magazine journalist Gerd Heidemann.
-Heidemann had bought the yacht Carin II, which had been Hermann Göring's, and according to Peter Wyden "He charmed Edda, pretty, not married, and devoted to the memory of her father, the Reichsmarschall, and started an affair with her.
+Göring worked in a rehabilitation clinic in Wiesbaden and devoted herself to taking care of her mother, remaining with her until she died on 8 June 1973.
+After that, for five years in the 1970s, Göring was the companion of the Stern magazine journalist Gerd Heidemann.
+Heidemann had bought the yacht Carin II, which had been Hermann's, and according to Peter Wyden, "He charmed Edda, pretty, not married, and devoted to the memory of her father, the Reichsmarschall, and started an affair with her.
 Together, they ran social events aboard the boat.
 Much of the talk was of Hitler and the Nazis, and the guests of honor were weathered eyewitnesses of the hallowed time, two generals, Karl Wolff and Wilhelm Mohnke."

-For some years Edda made public appearances, attending memorials for Nazis and taking part in political events, but she later became more withdrawn.
+For some years Göring made public appearances, attending memorials for Nazis and taking part in political events, but she later became more withdrawn.
 Unlike the children of other high-ranking Nazis, such as Gudrun Himmler and Albert Speer, Jr., she never commented publicly on her father's role in the Third Reich or the Holocaust.
 In the 1990s, she said of her father in an interview:

 I loved him very much, and it was obvious how much he loved me.
 My only memories of him are such loving ones, I cannot see him any other way.
 I actually expect that most everybody has a favorable opinion of my father, except maybe in America.
 He was a good father to me.

-In 2010, Edda said of her uncle Albert Göring for an article in The Guardian, "He could certainly help people in need himself financially and with his personal influence, but, as soon as it was necessary to involve higher authority or officials, then he had to have the support of my father, which he did get."
+In 2010, Göring said of her uncle Albert Göring for an article in The Guardian, "He could certainly help people in need himself financially and with his personal influence, but, as soon as it was necessary to involve higher authority or officials, then he had to have the support of my father, which he did get."

 The governments of West Germany and the reunited Germany denied Edda Göring the pension normally given to the children of government ministers of the old German Reich.
-As of 2015, she was reported to be still living in Munich.
-In that year, she unsuccessfully petitioned the Landtag of Bavaria for compensation with respect to the expropriation of her father's legacy.
+In 2015, she was reported to be still living in Munich.
+That year, she unsuccessfully petitioned the Landtag of Bavaria for compensation with respect to the expropriation of her father's legacy.
 A committee unanimously denied her request.